Data-Efficient Safe Policy Improvement Using Parametric Structure

 \subsubsection{Results and Discussion}

-\Cref{fig:experiments} shows the results obtained on all environments for $\Nwedge = 200$, with an additional experiment using $\Nwedge=1000$ for Rock-Paper-Scissors.
+\Cref{fig:experiments} shows the results obtained on all environments for $\Nwedge = 200$, with an additional experiment using $\Nwedge=1000$ for RPS.
 The Taxi environment is the only benchmark that contains shared parameters and where game-based pruning removes state-action pairs.
 There are no shared parameters in Pac-Man, and game-based pruning does not affect the other three environments.

 \paragraph{Pruning and pSPIBB increase data efficiency. } In \Cref{fig:experiments:taxi,fig:experiments:pacman} we see how pruning is an effective preprocessing method that can improve SPIBB's data efficiency by two orders of magnitude.
 In the other environments, pruning had no effect.
 Exploiting shared parameters as done in pSPIBB also increases data efficiency compared to standard SPIBB, as seen in \Cref{fig:experiments:taxi,fig:experiments:rps:200,fig:experiments:rps:1000,fig:experiments:gridworld,fig:experiments:resource}.
+In Gridworld and RPS we can see an improvement of more than two orders of magnitude in data efficiency.
 The Pac-Man environment does not contain any shared parameters.
 Thus, pSPIBB coincides with SPIBB in this environment.
 Finally, as showcased in \Cref{fig:experiments:taxi}, the combination of pSPIBB with game-based pruning delivered the greatest improvement in data efficiency, highlighting the benefits of combined usage of our contributions and positively answering RQ2.